FlagrantGarden/site/content/games/66/publishing.md

 ## Suggested Practices

-Share rules modules distinct from any playkit they were intended for--publishing them alongside the playkit in an SRD-like format is good, but publishing them as soon as possible as their own thing is better.
+Share rules modules distinct from any playkit they were intended for.
+Publishing them alongside the playkit in an SRD-like format is good, but publishing them as soon as possible as their own thing is better.

-Publishing to PDF is necessary for most folks, but please also consider publishing to a web page, epub, or other accessible format as well.
+Publishing to PDF is necessary for most folks, but please also consider publishing to a web page, EPUB, or other accessible format as well.
 Drop a line if you want your work linked on this site.

 ### Use tags on Itch

-+ Anything tagged flagrant66 will become a part of a broader grassroots library.
+- Anything tagged flagrant66 will become a part of a broader grassroots library.
-+ Tag with the license you’re using - `CCBY`, `CC0`, `OGL`, `NoLaywers`, whatever you’re using.
+- Tag with the license you’re using - `CCBY`, `CC0`, `OGL`, `NoLaywers`, whatever you’re using.
-+ If you're writing a tech pack, please also use the `#techpack` tag if your work is licensed `CCBY` or `CC0`--this will allow your work to be included in _that_ broader library too!
+- If you're writing a tech pack, please also use the `#techpack` tag if you licensed your work as `CCBY` or `CC0`--this allows us to include your work in _that_ broader library too!